tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 connected to external devices over GP0 (TX) and GP1 (RX) on both the
 |Raspberry Pi Pico| and the |Waveshare RP2040 Mini| header in same manner
 and is the Zephyr console.

+The |RP2040-Geek| board provides UART1 over GP4 (TX) and GP5 (RX) on one
+of the three edge connectors and it is enabled by default.

 USB Device Port
 ===============